revov/npm-interface/README.md

 npm run start
 ```

 In production mode the AOT (Ahead of Time) template compilation is used.
-Unfortunately ng-bootstrap **does not yet support offline compilation** so production builds do not work at the moment.
+Unfortunately ng-bootstrap **does not yet support offline compilation** so production builds may not work at the moment.
 To compile AOT and bundle the whole app run:
 ```
 npm run build
 ```